Also known as: nuclear bone scan, Bone SPECT scan, triple phase bone scan, skeletal scintigraphy.

-In most cases, no special preparation is needed for the test, other than removal of jewelry.
+In most cases, no special preparation is needed for the test, other than the removal of jewelry before the pictures.

 What are the risk factors?

 There are few to no risk factors related to a bone scan.
-Only a very small amount of radiation exposure occurs during the test, and complications associated with the intravenous injection (pain, bleeding, infection) are uncommon.
+A small amount of radiation exposure occurs during the test.
+Allergic reactions to the radioactive substance are extremely rare.